htool/signalk-trigger/README.md

 # SignalK trigger plugin

-This package is designed to allow other signalk plugins
+This package is designed to allow other signalk plugins to receive notifications when certain values exceed a threshold.

 ## Installation